jduffy93/immo-eliza-the_chaincoders/README.md

 ## Roadmap

-Further improvements would include finding a solution to extract the "Type of sale" feature from the Immoweb website (New buildings and annuity sales, etc..).
+Further improvements would include finding a solution to extract the "Type of sale" feature from the Immoweb website (New buildings and annuity sales, etc..). \n
-Implementing a dynamic range of the pages scraped (instead of having a fixed limit of 1000) Automating the binary column conversion.
+Implementing a dynamic range of the pages scraped (instead of having a fixed limit of 1000). \n Automating the binary column conversion. \n
-Increasing the pool of website that the program is able to scrape.
+Increasing the pool of website that the program is able to scrape. \n

 ## Outlook

-The dataset will later be used to create a prediction model of the property prices in Belgium
+The dataset will later be used to create a prediction model of the property prices in Belgium.